What to do if you think YOUR CHILD may have Dyspraxia / DCD:

 provide coaching sessions to help you achieve your goals or find ways round the difficulties your are experiencing in life.

-carry out specific assessment as to what would assist you for your employer or college/university.
+carry out assessment towards a formal diagnosis if it what would assist you for your employer or college/university.
 A formal diagnosis, although not necessary, can be useful if you are pursuing adjustments to help you in formal education or with employers.

 What to do if you think YOU may be affected by Dyspraxia/DCD and want a formal diagnosis:

 Speak to your GP to rule out any medical cause of your difficulties.

 Ask your GP is they will make a formal diagnosis or get in touch with us yourself.

 We can do an assessment and provide a report if your GP needs this to make a diagnosis.